 (Note to the Reader: For a related discussion see Part Three, Section I.)

 Contracts of employment are by appointment.
-The Laws of the Regents establish limited, indeterminate, or tenured appointments.
+The Laws of the Regents establish tenured, limited, indeterminate, or at-will appointments.
 Faculty who have been awarded tenure hold tenured appointments.
 Tenure-track faculty hold limited appointments that are granted for a specific period of time.
 Non-tenure-track faculty hold indeterminate appointments that are not granted for a specified period of time.

 Employee-at-will provisions of Colorado law apply to all faculty except tenured faculty, tenure-track faculty, and specialty track faculty whose primary job assignment is clinical care.
 With the exception of those specialty-track faculty, non-tenure-track faculty members are deemed by state statute to be employees-at-will.
 The appointment of an employee-at-will is terminable by either the faculty member or the University at any time.